 Evil characters get a lot in the way of cool toys, powers, and even wardrobeoptions, but one of the coolest additions a sufficiently evil and powerful character gets is being able to speak with the Voice of the Legion.

-The character's voice gains a reverberating Echo, sometimes a completely different voice(s) speaking in tandem and just slightly out of sync.
+The character's voice gains a reverberating Echo, sometimes a completely different voice(s) speaking in tandem and just slightly out of sync, almost mathematically calculated to just be able to distinguish one another..
 Their voice will often drop a tritone or a full octave and become deeper, though even a falsetto can become jarringly creepy with the reverb alone.

 The cause can be anything from channeling spirits, a "Freaky Friday" Flip situation, Demonic Possession, or an Eldritch Abomination (or its servants) deigning to speak in English rather than the Black Speech, except their accent bleeds through (like blood from the throats of so many virgin sacrifices) and makes the English they speak in sound positively scary and nightmarish.
 This is distinct from the Creepy Monotone in that the character may not speak in a monotone, but the voice itself is creepy.